 Essential to an understanding of the concept of One Health is knowledge of host-pathogen interactions in the context of their environment.
-The Host-Pathogen Interactions Core is a total of 9 credit hours of graduate-level courses, of which 3 credit hours must be from an ANFS course.
+The Host-Pathogen Interactions Core is a total of 9 credit hours of graduate-level courses, of which 3 cr. hrs. must be from an ANFS course.
 Courses meeting these requirements are given, below:

 College Department Course # Course Title

 CANR ANFS 635 Animal Virology

 CANR ANFS 639 Food Microbiology

 CANR ANFS 640 Comparative Histopathology

+CANR ANFS 648 Current Topics in One Health

-CANR ENWC 611 611 Insect Pest Management
+CANR ENWC 611 Insect Pest Management

 CAS BISC 625 Cancer Biology

 CAS BISC 682 Bacterial Pathogenesis